Lakeside Herbal Solutions

 Lakeside Herbal Solutions is a cannabis dispensary located on Mullen Avenue in Clearlake, California.

 Description

-Lakeside Herbal Solutions, owned by Chris Jennings, is one of 3 cannabis dispensaries located in Clearlake, California.
-Lakeside Herbal Solutions sources it's cannabis from Jennings' own South Lake Farms, which Jennings spent tens of thousands of dollars and hired a handful of consultants on in order to meet California's environmental impact requirements for cannabis applications.
-In August 2018 it was reported that, due to California's then new packaging and testing regulations which took effect on July 1 of that year, the price of an eighth of an ounce of flower rose form $35 to $62.
+Lakeside Herbal Solutions, owned by Chris Jennings, is one of three cannabis dispensaries located in Clearlake, California.
+Lakeside Herbal Solutions sources its cannabis from Jennings' own South Lake Farms, for which he reportedly spent tens of thousands of dollars and hired a handful of consultants to meet California's environmental impact requirements for cannabis applications.
+In August 2018, it was reported that, due to California's then-new packaging and testing regulations that took effect on July 1 of that year, the price of an eighth of an ounce of flower rose from $35 to $62.